How to transfer wealth without burdening the next generation

 Maintains full founder authority and consolidated control during lifetime.

-pressure at a single transition event.
+May concentrate liquidity and decision pressure at a single transition event.

 Insurance-backed liquidity